SunnyOswal/prep/k8s/detailed/security.md

             + apiGroups
             + resources
             + verbs
         + RoleBinding object to link roles with user
+      + ClusterRoles (Roles for cluster scoped resources)
+        + Resources are either namespace scoped or cluster scoped.
+        + ClusterRoleBindings